Lanre-gabriel/Marketing-Analytics/README.md

 The following insights emerged from the combined analysis across both dashboard pages.

-### Insight 1 — Lead Volume and Revenue Are Inversely Related for Referral
+### Insight 1 : Lead Volume and Revenue Are Inversely Related for Referral
 Referral is the number one channel for leads (6,004) but the number six channel for revenue (₦45,477).
 It also carries the lowest conversion rate at 16.07%.
-The business is likely measuring Referral success by lead count — the wrong metric for a revenue-focused organisation.
+The business is likely measuring Referral success by lead count, the wrong metric for a revenue-focused organisation.

-### Insight 2 — The Free Channels Are Carrying the Business
+### Insight 2 : The Free Channels Are Carrying the Business
 Direct, Organic Search, and Referral generate ₦171K in combined revenue at ₦0 advertising cost.
 The three paid channels spend ₦365K to generate ₦155K — a net cash loss of ₦210K.
 Removing all paid advertising would make this business more profitable, not less.

-### Insight 3 — Paid Search Is the Single Most Destructive Channel
+### Insight 3 : Paid Search Is the Single Most Destructive Channel
-Paid Search scores worst on every efficiency metric simultaneously — highest ad spend (₦191.99K), lowest ROAS (0.28x), highest CPA (₦211.45), and highest refund rate (45.31%).
+Paid Search scores worst on every efficiency metric simultaneously, highest ad spend (₦191.99K), lowest ROAS (0.28x), highest CPA (₦211.45), and highest refund rate (45.31%).
 Nearly half of everything Paid Search generates gets returned.
 The ₦139K net loss — ₦163K after refunds — makes it the clearest candidate for immediate budget reallocation.

-### Insight 4 — Enterprise Plan Is the Highest Value and Highest Risk Product
+### Insight 4 : Enterprise Plan Is the Highest Value and Highest Risk Product
 Enterprise Plan generates 51.71% of all revenue — the dominant product by far.
 But it also carries a 31.36% refund rate.
 Nearly one in three Enterprise Plan purchases gets returned.
 Protecting this product's retention is the single biggest margin lever in the business.

-### Insight 5 — Email Is the Most Underinvested Asset
+### Insight 5 : Email Is the Most Underinvested Asset
 Email has the lowest CPL of all paid channels at ₦6.84, the highest conversion rate among paid channels at 20.92%, and the lowest refund rate among paid channels at 11.89%.
 Despite this it has the smallest budget (₦26,670) and fewest leads (3,900).
 Every efficiency metric points to Email as the channel most deserving of increased investment.

-### Insight 6 — Refunds Are Accelerating, Not Just Growing
+### Insight 6 : Refunds Are Accelerating, Not Just Growing
 Monthly refunds grew from ₦2,600 in January to ₦11,980 in December — a 361% increase.
 Revenue grew from ₦22,600 to ₦27,800 over the same period — a 23% increase.
 Refunds are growing 15 times faster than revenue.
 Without intervention this trend will eventually make the business unprofitable even if revenue continues growing.

-### Insight 7 — Paid Channels Are Attracting the Wrong Enterprise Customers
+### Insight 7 : Paid Channels Are Attracting the Wrong Enterprise Customers
 The Paid Search + Enterprise Plan refund combination (₦18,980) and Social Media + Enterprise Plan (₦12,990) both point to the same pattern: paid ads are driving customers to the most expensive product who are not genuinely ready for an enterprise commitment.
 The ads are creating purchase intent that the product cannot satisfy — leading to immediate refunds.

 ---